 Garbrecht Law Library is staffed and funded primarily to serve the scholarly needs of the University of Maine School of Law students, faculty, and staff, and to provide a place for the study and research of law.

-The Law Library serves attorneys, judges, paralegals, residents of Maine, and the public in general who wish to conduct legal research or to use Federal Depository Library (FDLP) materials.
+The Law Library serves attorneys, judges, paralegals, residents of Maine, and the public who wish to conduct legal research or to use Federal Depository Library (FDLP) materials.
 Visitors not affiliated with Maine Law or the University are welcome to use the Library and many of its resources.
 However, priority service is given to University students, faculty and staff.

 Visitors to the Law School may enter between 8 am and 5 pm most weekdays.
 Access to the Law Library is restricted during weather events, evenings, weekends, holidays, and some semester break periods.
 Entering or remaining when access is restricted is criminal trespass under 17-A M.R.S. §402.
 For that reason, we suggest you telephone (207.780.4829) the Law Library in advance to confirm that the library is open or visit Law Library hours page.